bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 .. note:: The execution plan doesn't exist in instances of an input module.
 An instance of an input-module contains a 'tasks' field.

 Each task has a name, host and port.
-The host and port defines an address to which the data should be sent for the input module to process them.
+A host and a port define an address to which the data should be sent for the input module to process them.

 Json format of 'tasks' field for instance of input module::